Skip to content

 Before DORA, ICT risk management for EU financial entities was a patchwork — ESA guidelines (EBA, EIOPA, ESMA), national supervisory expectations, and sector-specific provisions in the CRD, MiFID, Solvency II, PSD2, and adjacent acts.
 DORA replaces this patchwork with a single binding Regulation.
 The structural changes:

-- Single uniform RMF.
-Article 6 establishes the baseline ICT risk management framework that every in-scope financial entity must implement.
+1. Single uniform RMF.
+Article 6 establishes the baseline ICT risk management framework that every in-scope financial entity outside the Article 16(1) simplified regime must implement.

-- Direct EU oversight of critical ICT TPPs.
-Articles 31–44 introduce a new oversight framework run by the ESAs over ICT third-party service providers designated as critical, including a Lead Overseer regime, oversight plans, and pecuniary penalties.
+4. Direct EU oversight of critical ICT TPPs.
+Articles 31–44 introduce a new oversight framework run by the ESAs over ICT third-party service providers designated as critical, including a Lead Overseer regime, oversight plans, and periodic penalty payments (Article 35(6)–(11)).

 DORA structure